MikeR94/CI-Project-Portfolio-5/README.md

 - Open a CMD
 - CD to a location you wish to store this project
 - Now type **git clone https://github.com/MikeR94/pp5-deployment-process.git**
-- After the project has been pulled down onto your local machine, type **code .** to open the project with [VSCode](https://code.visualstudio.com/)
+- After the project has been pulled down onto your local machine, CD to the project and type **code .** to open the project with [VSCode](https://code.visualstudio.com/)

 ![Deployment 3](/src/assets/readme_images/deployment-3.png)